Jumee-LDN/wdi-project-four/README.md

   });
 ```
 #### Lessons learned
 Group development vs individual development.
-Individual environment provided high concentration and focus but group work was also great for inspiration and to do more things and I found myself better at managing time because of responsibility.
+The individual environment provided high concentration and focus but group work was also great for inspiration and to do more things and I found myself better at managing time because of responsibility.

 ## Bugs / Moving Forward
 - Better UX / Redirect create project page if logged in.